Skip to main content

 Through Visma Leadership Onboarding, new leaders are properly introduced to the common processes we share in Visma and get insight into how to succeed as a leader.
 This includes a set of webinars covering core leadership skills like coaching, giving and receiving feedback, communication, performance development, and others.

-To create an active leadership network, Visma launched a leadership discipline in 2021 — an internal community for leaders who wish to share inspirational and success stories and their leadership philosophies.
+To create an active leadership network, Visma launched a leadership community in 2021 — an internal community for leaders who wish to share inspirational and success stories and their leadership philosophies.
 This community allows our leaders to learn from common challenges by sharing their solutions, experiments, and best practices.

 More experienced leaders can be nominated to take part in Visma Management Academy which allows participants to evolve as a leader, develop personal and professional skills, and build a broader network in Visma, strengthening opportunities for cross-company collaboration.